swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 - **Report** the results and errors.

 The rest of this article walks through each responsibility, providing examples that build to a minimal in-memory transport.
-For the deeper language and runtime semantics, see [SE-0336: Distributed Actor Isolation][SE-0336] and [SE-0344: Distributed Actor Runtime][SE-0344].
+For deeper coverage of the language and runtime semantics, see [SE-0336: Distributed Actor Isolation][SE-0336] and [SE-0344: Distributed Actor Runtime][SE-0344].